bsmg/beat-saber-community-wiki/faq.md

 ## I tried to install mods via the Mod Installer but it gives me an error that it can't find the IPA.exe.
 Try installing the [Song Loader](https://github.com/xyonico/BeatSaberSongLoader/releases) on its own, then try running the Mod Manager again.

+## I can see my avatar in the menus, but it disappears when I start a song ??
+Don't use Ikeiwa's version of the custom avatar plugin, it's outdated!
+Use [xyonico's](https://github.com/xyonico/CustomAvatarsPlugin/releases), also pinned in the #model-discussion channel.